-- The Company received permits for drilling and commenced the 2019 winter drilling program on March 25, 2019 drilling 6,045 metres in 15 holes and concluding the winter drilling program on April 26, 2019. - The Company initiated and completed a 40 line-km Induced Polarization ("IP") survey to the east and northeast of the 6km resource area. - The Company announced that it had created a new 3D geological and structural model for the Douay Gold Project, and structural model for the Douay Gold Project, which would feed into the next geological resource update being undertaken by RPA, and which also allowed more precise positioning of drill-holes for the winter 2019 campaign.
+- The Company received permits for drilling and commenced the 2019 winter drilling program on March 25, 2019 drilling 6,045 metres in 15 holes and concluding the winter drilling program on April 26, 2019. - The Company initiated and completed a 40 line-km Induced Polarization ("IP") survey to the east and northeast of the 6km long resource area. - The Company announced that it had created a new 3D geological and structural model for the Douay Gold Project, which establishes a new foundation for the next geological resource update currently being undertaken by RPA, and which also allowed more precise positioning of drill-holes for the winter 2019 as well as future campaigns.